ElementalMP4/StatPack/README.md

 # StatPack

-A very simple API for keeping count of page views
+A very simple API for keeping count of page views built using Node.JS and SQLite3

 ## Running StatPack